n8n-io/n8n-docs/docs/integrations/builtin/credentials/helpscout.md

 # Help Scout credentials

-You can use these credentials to authenticate the following nodes with Help Scout.
+You can use these credentials to authenticate the following nodes:

 - [Help Scout](/integrations/builtin/app-nodes/n8n-nodes-base.helpscout/)
 - [Help Scout Trigger](/integrations/builtin/trigger-nodes/n8n-nodes-base.helpscouttrigger/)